 If the defendant then loses the case, the amount of the judgment award matters.
 If the award is significantly greater than the offer the defendant declined, the defendant may be held responsible for paying the plaintiff’s attorney’s fees from the time they rejected the offer of judgment.
 This is because, by not accepting the plaintiff’s offer, the defendant made the case take longer, causing the plaintiff to pay out more in legal fees.

 If they had accepted the earlier offer, they would have paid out less money, costing the opposing party less money and allowing the case to come to a conclusion sooner.
 This consequence may help prevent one party from needlessly dragging out proceedings.

 You Can Hire a Personal Injury Attorney to Help You with Your Case

-Still, you may want to discuss with your attorney about how they intend to receive payment and whether other involved parties might be held liable for paying your attorney’s fees.
+Still, you may want to discuss with your Fort Myers personal injury lawyer about how they intend to receive payment and whether other involved parties might be held liable for paying your attorney’s fees.

 Call the Law Offices of Wolf & Pravato for a Free Consultation

 If you or a loved one suffered an injury in an accident, a personal injury lawyer may be able to help you get the compensation that you need.
 If you have questions about pursuing damages and your legal options, call the Law Offices of Wolf & Pravato at (954) 633-8270.
 We offer free consultations and can help you learn more about the types of compensation you may be able to receive in a personal injury case.
 Contact us today.